unicornware/umdfacilitieslawsuit/README.md

 To deploy a non master branch, run the command `git push heroku <non-master-branch-name>:master`.

 This will to the remote’s master branch.

+Once deployed, the site can be viewed [here](https://umdracialdiscrimination.herokuapp.com/).

 ## Built With